 Applications are accepted year round (online only) and reviewed in Rome by a committee, led by the Academy Director.
 The application deadlines for specific stay periods are:

 - May 31: mid-September–late December

 The Academy is closed from August to mid-September, during which time the Visiting Artists and Scholars Program is suspended.

-Please review and download the Fact Sheet and Frequently Asked Questions for all information noted above and more, including entry visa requirements and which services are and are not provided by the Academy.
+Please review and download the Fact Sheet and Frequently Asked Questions (temporarily removed for 2020–21) for all information noted above and more, including entry visa requirements and which services are and are not provided by the Academy.